 CHAPTER 4: EVERYTHING YOU NEED TO KNOW ABOUT WATER POLLUTION

-Water composes a massive part of our planet.
+Water occupies a massive part of our planet.
 So the contamination of our seas impacts us in many significant ways.
 We discuss the steps we need to take to save this critical resource and influence future generations in a positive way.

 As of today, organizations are working hard to protect our waters from contamination.
 They have committed to restoring waterways and keeping bodies of water from contamination.
 Many organizations are helping to educate and encourage practices to preserve water ecosystems.